 “I was born and raised in Nairobi Kenya.
 Later, I came to the (US) for my undergraduate degree at University of Connecticut.
 Tiedah was born and raised in Connecticut.
 On an unexpected night in July 2013, we bumped into each other in the parking lot of a restaurant in Hartford on a girl’s night out.
 I literally almost ran him over with my car!
 I was frustrated with the amount of chaos in the parking lot and that he wanted my number.
 My friends encouraged me to get his number instead.
 After a week of contemplating whether I should call I finally did & we hit it off.
 We have been inseparable ever since.

 In 2016 Tie, who had never stepped a foot in Africa, traveled to Nairobi, Kenya where my parents resided.
 He asked for my hand in marriage from my father.
 Little did I know he would muster up the courage on his first trip.
 He cited the fact that he didn’t travel all that way for nothing.
 My father’s condition was that I finish school, so I did in 2018.
 We finally said our civil vows in May, 2019.
 It was in front of Tiedahs close family & friends in Connecticut.

 We jumped the broom to signify tying the knot in African American tradition….
 [Then] we rallied up a few of Tiedah’s family, and flew them to Kenya Africa for the first time along with my Maggie dress in tow.
 We hosted a Kenyan tribal wedding, first.
 3 days later we hosted our part 2 Catholic Ceremony wedding at St Austin’s in Kenya in front of 300 members of my family.
 We feel highly blessed knowing we could celebrate both joyous days with families from 2 parts of the world.”

 Love reading about these real brides?
 Submit your own images and story here!

-For more wedspo, check out these blog posts!
+For more real wedding inspo from black brides, check out these blogs!